plurid/deon/README.md

 ## Installs

-`deon` can be installed locally with the appropriate package manager for each implementation language, or can be installed globally as a `Command-Line Interface` tool
+`deon` can be installed locally with the appropriate package manager for each implementation language, or can be installed globally as a `Command-Line Interface` tool.

-using the `NodeJS` runtime
+Using the `NodeJS` runtime, run the command

 ``` bash
 npm install -g @plurid/deon